 “Through service, these institutions are creating the next generation of leaders by challenging students to tackle tough issues and create positive impacts in the community,” said Robert Velasco, Acting CEO of CNCS.
 “We applaud these schools, their faculty and students for their commitment to make service a priority in and out of the classroom.
 Together, service and learning increase civic engagement while fostering social innovation among students, empowering them to solve challenges within their communities.”

-“Lake Area Tech is always humbled to receive such recognition for our students and staff,” said Mike Cartney, Vice President of Lake Area Tech.
+“Lake Area Technical College is always humbled to receive such recognition for our students and staff,” said Mike Cartney, Vice President of Lake Area Technical College.
 “We see community service as core to our mission, not only because it instills a sense of community involvement and giving back, but also because it provides exceptional leadership opportunities and creates a sense of pride in our students.”